 Photo © Kevin Daley, National Parks of New York Harbor

 Myron Magnet, prizewinning author of Clarence Thomas and the Lost Constitution and The Founders at Home: The Building of America, 1735-1817, was the editor of City Journal from 1994 through 2006 and is now its editor-at-large.
-A longtime member of the board of editors of Fortune magazine, Magnet has written about a wide variety of topics, from American society and social policy, economics, and corporate management to intellectual history, literature, architecture, and the American Founding.
+Under his editorship, the magazine helped shape Rudy Giuliani’s agenda as mayor of New York City.
+Before that, Magnet was a longtime member of the board of editors of Fortune magazine.
+He has written about a wide variety of topics, from American society and social policy, economics, and corporate management to intellectual history, literature, architecture, and the American Founding.

-His earlier book, The Dream and the Nightmare: The Sixties’ Legacy to the Underclass (William Morrow, 1993; second edition: Encounter Books, 2000) argues that the radical transformation of elite and mainstream American culture that took place in the 1960s produced catastrophic changes in behavior at the bottom of society that gave rise to the urban underclass.
+President George W. Bush told the Wall Street Journal that Magnet’s earlier work, The Dream and the Nightmare: The Sixties’ Legacy to the Underclass (William Morrow, 1993; second edition: Encounter Books, 2000) was the most important book he’d ever read after the Bible.
+It was, explained Bush strategist Karl Rove, a roadmap to the president’s compassionate conservatism.
+The book argues that culture powerfully shapes economic and social outcomes and that the radical transformation of elite and mainstream American culture that took place in the 1960s produced catastrophic changes in behavior at the bottom of society that gave rise to the urban underclass.
 Hilton Kramer called the book “an indispensable guide to the outstanding question of the day,” while columnist Mona Charen deemed it “the book of the decade.”
-President George W. Bush told the Wall Street Journal that it was the most important book he’d ever read after the Bible, and Bush strategist Karl Rove called The Dream and the Nightmare a roadmap to the president’s compassionate conservatism.

-Magnet’s widely praised The Founders at Home: The Building of America, 1735–1817 (2013) brings to life “the construction of a country,” wrote Richard Brookhiser in National Review, “from first thoughts to finishing touches—from the Zenger trial to the Battle of New Orleans”—through a series of biographical sketches that provide “the pleasures of biography, while putting us back in the texture and complexity of a world.”
+Magnet’s widely praised The Founders at Home: The Building of America, 1735–1817 (W. W. Norton, 2013) is “a beautiful, entertaining, and inspiring book” that brings to life “the construction of a country, from first thoughts to finishing touches—from the Zenger trial to the Battle of New Orleans,” wrote historian Richard Brookhiser in National Review.

 Myron Magnet receives the National Humanities Medal from President George W. Bush, November 2008